 The Things You need to Master: Automation, Digital First and AI

 Near future, sales strategies will be different, and the resources that are used will increasingly be based on new technologies, utilising new sources and forms of data.
 Meanwhile, the transformation has shifted the focus from the seller to the buyer.

 These are the three key capabilities for building the B2B sales organisation of the near future:

-- Hyperautomation – As digital engagements occur in multiple channels by prospect and buyers during all stages of the buying cycle, no human organisation will be able to respond adequately.
+- Hyperautomation – As digital engagements occur in multiple channels by prospects and buyers during all stages of the buying cycle, no human organisation will be able to respond adequately.
 The work is done by a wide array of automated sales tech tools that automate and augment the digital sales processes.

 - Digital first – The role of sales reps has to be adjusted to correspond to the digital-first reality.
 To master both digital tools and data, they’ll need new skills.
 F2F will transform from being the default sales channel to being a selectively used tool for highly qualified customer encounters.
-Sales operatives will increasingly be involved in the development of digital sales processes and assets.
+Sales operatives will increasingly be involved in developing digital sales processes and assets.
 They will become digital co-sellers using websites, portals, e-commerce platforms and virtual assistants.
 Data and tech-savvy digital-first sellers can manage a customer reach previously possible only for marketers with access to media and research.

 - Data, analytics, and Artificial intelligence – Data and sales tech tools enable automated, algorithmic decisions.
 Managing sales processes in different channels will heavily depend on the deployment of AI-based tools.
 Traditional, headcount based B2B sales development top-line contributions were highly linear – incremental headcount investments produced incremental sales growth.
 Gains from automated decisions and engagements are exponential and are only limited by the quality of their data and algorithms, not by new resources.
 Within 5-10 years, data and automation capabilities will separate the winners from the losers.